jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   - **other income** is defined in section 22D(4) for the purposes of Part 3, subpart 3B, and section 141JA, and schedule 8
   - **outstanding tax** , in sections 139BA, 176, 177, 177A, 177B and 177C, means tax that is payable before or after a due date
   - **parental leave** is defined in schedule 7, part C, subpart 2, clause 46(2) for the purposes of that clause
-  - **passive income** , in the application of the CRS applied standard to a person or entity for a period, means an amount that is not income from a transaction entered into in the ordinary course of the business of a dealer in financial assets and that is—
+  - **passive income** , in the application of the CRS applied standard to a person or entity for a period, means an amount that is not income from a transaction entered into in the ordinary course of the business of a dealer in financial assets, including relevant crypto-assets, and that is—
     (a) a dividend:
     (b) interest:
     (c) income equivalent to interest:
     (d) rent or a royalty, other than rent or a royalty derived in the active conduct of a business conducted, partly or wholly, by employees of the person or entity:
+    (db) income derived from relevant crypto-assets:
     (e) an annuity:
-    (f) for financial assets that give rise to amounts included under paragraphs (a) to (e), the amount by which gains from the sales or exchanges of the financial assets in the period exceed losses from the sales or exchanges:
+    (f) for financial assets, including relevant crypto-assets, that give rise to amounts included under paragraphs (a) to (e), the amount by which gains from the sales or exchanges of the financial assets in the period exceed losses from the sales or exchanges:
-    (g) the amount by which gains from the transactions in financial assets in the period exceed losses from the transactions:
+    (g) the amount by which gains from the transactions in financial assets, including relevant crypto-assets, in the period exceed losses from the transactions:
     (h) the amount by which gains from the foreign currency transactions in the period exceed losses from the transactions:
     (i) the amount by which gains from the swaps in the period exceed losses from the swaps:
     (j) an amount received under a cash value insurance contract